zlatanvasovic/hackwork/README.md

 Use `includes/` directory for includes.

-Here are two main includes:
+There are two main includes:

 * `meta.php` — `<head>` content
 * `footer.php` — copyright info